Biography of A.A.Milne

 Milne edited the magazine “Granta” whilst at Trinity College, Cambridge.
 He wrote freelance articles and stories after leaving Cambridge for “Punch” and the “St. James Gazette”.

-1906: On 13th February he started work as Assistant Editor of the humorous magazine “Punch” where he stayed until the outbreak of the First World War in 1914.
+1906: On 13th February he starts work as Assistant Editor of the humorous magazine “Punch” where he stayed until the outbreak of the First World War in 1914.

-1915: Although noted for his pacifism he enrolled in the Royal Warwickshire Regiment on 12th February and served in France.
+1915: Although noted for his pacifism he enrols in the Royal Warwickshire Regiment on 12th February and serves in France.
 He was sent to Southern Command Signalling School in Wyke Regis near Weymouth, Dorset.
 Later he was sent to the Isle of White as a signalling Officer.

-1916: He contracted a fever in France on the 8th November and returned to England.
+1916: He contracts a fever in France on the 8th November and returns to England.
 After he regained his health he was assigned his own company at the newly formed signal school at Fort Southwick, where he stayed until 1919.

-1920: His only son Christopher Robin (immortalised in the Pooh stories) was born on 21st August.
-His wife and son inspired him to write verses, short stories and books particularly Pooh, although he wanted to be famous for writing detective Stories and plays.
+1920: His only son Christopher Robin (immortalised in the Pooh stories) is born on 21st August.
+His wife and son inspired him to write verses, short stories and books particularly Pooh, although he wanted to be famous for writing detective stories and plays.

 It is ironic therefore that the four Pooh books went on to sell more than 7 million copies between 1924 and 1956 and have been translated into many other languages.

-1940: The Milne family left London for Cotchford Farm.
+1940: The Milne family leave London for Cotchford Farm.

-1941: Wishing to help with the war effort he joined the Second Training Battalion of the Royal Engineers.
+1941: Wishing to help with the war effort he joins the Second Training Battalion of the Royal Engineers.

 1942: A.A.
-Milne is commissioned as an Officer and sailed to the Middle East.
+Milne is commissioned as an Officer and sails to the Middle East.
 During the War demand was so high for the Pooh books that his publishers Methuen were having great trouble obtaining enough paper to keep them in print, although at the time he was beginning to regret that Pooh’s popularity overshadowed his other works.

-1948: Thirteen of his plays were produced during the year.
-Christopher was now beginning to distance himself from his parents resenting that his family name rested on the Pooh fame.
-He met and married his Cousin Lesley de Selincourt to his parent’s displeasure.
+1948: Thirteen of his plays are produced during the year.
+Christopher is now beginning to distance himself from his parents resenting that his family name rested on the Pooh fame.
+He met and married his cousin, Lesley de Selincourt, much to his parent’s displeasure.